 Teams must report to the Safety Director before appointing a guide and attempting a difficult section.
 The Safety Director must approve the appointment and give permission for the team and guide to continue.
 The Race Committee will determine the most obvious of these difficult sections prior to the race start.
 If a team approaches any other difficult section, the Race Committee can insist on athletes being accompanied by a mountain guide before continuing.

 48 hours after the first Rest Period the last Team in the Race rankings will be eliminated.
 Thereafter the last Team will be cut from the race every 48 hours at 06:00am CEST.
 This rule applies only to Athletes who have not voluntarily quit the race.

-The landing float in Roquebrune, Spiaggia Bianca is the official finish line, but the Turnpoint in Peille determines all rankings.
+The landing float is the official finish line, but does not determine all rankings.

-A Team is seen as having completed the Race as soon as the Athlete has reached the landing float in Roquebrune, Spiaggia Bianca.
+A Team is seen as having completed the Race as soon as the Athlete has reached the landing float.

 A final results table will be put together as soon as the Race is over.
-Athletes are judged according to the time it took them to reach Peille via all Turnpoints.
+Athletes are judged according to the time it took them to reach the last Turnpoint via all Turnpoints.
 Athletes with more correctly passed Turnpoints are ranked better.

 All Athletes with the same amount of Turnpoints passed are ranked according to their remaining straight-line distance from their final position to the goal, via all remaining Turnpoints.